-Gavi, the Vaccine Alliance, was launched in 2001 as an innovative public-private partnership to fund the purchase and delivery of life-saving vaccines for children in the world's poorest countries, bringing together developed and developing countries, UNICEF, WHO, and the World Bank.
+This year, Gavi, the Vaccine Alliance, has had a record level of commitments to fund the purchase and delivery of life-saving vaccines for children in the world's poorest countries, bringing together developed and developing countries, UNICEF, WHO, and the World Bank.
 The U.S. is Gavi's third largest donor, contributing more than \$2.4 billion over the last twenty years.
+Gavi will also be instrumental in financing vaccines for COVID-19, ensuring wider availability and more equitable access once these vaccines are ready for distribution.
 Funding Gavi at \$290 million in Fiscal Year 2021 will allow it to immunize 300 million kids between 2021 and 2025, saving an additional 7-8 million lives.
-Over this same time period, Gavi's work will generate economic benefits totaling \$80-100 billion.